ami-iit/yarp-openmct/README.md

 ## [Server Installation](#top)

 The following instructions assume you are installing the software as a non-root user.
 Make sure that you have [Git](https://git-scm.com) installed in your platform.
-The installation and run have been tested on MacOS Catalina 10.15.7 and Vanilla Ubuntu 20.04.
+The tool installation and execution have been tested on MacOS Catalina 10.15.7 and Vanilla Ubuntu 20.04.

-### YARP Robot Interface, WholeBodyDynamics and WalkingModule RPC Servers
+### Prerequisites For Connecting to a Local Robot Network

-The scope of this how-to includes only the modules implementing the **Yarp-OpenMCT** tool.
-We assume here that you have a setup ready with the following modules running on the same local network, referred to as the robot network:
+The scope of this installation guide addresses only the modules required for running the **Yarp-OpenMCT** tool.
+You won't need additional modules if you are connecting your machine to a local robot network which has the following modules already installed and running:
-- a **yarprobotinterface** running on the iCub head,
+- a `yarprobotinterface` on the iCub head,
-- a Yarp Name Server.
+- a Yarp Name Server on the robot network,
+- the `wholeBodyDynamics` device from `whole-body-estimators` repository, for running the FT sensors calibration,
+- the `WalkingModule` module from the `walking-controllers` repository, for running the walking controller,
+- the `icubBattery` or the `fakeBattery` device and wrapper for the battery status.
+- the camera driver and wrapper for the iCub cameras.

-This requires installing the [robotology-superbuild](https://github.com/robotology/robotology-superbuild) and enabling the profile [iCub head profile](https://github.com/robotology/robotology-superbuild/blob/master/doc/cmake-options.md#icub-head) (`ROBOTOLOGY_ENABLE_ICUB_HEAD`).
+The bring up of such setup requires installing the [robotology-superbuild](https://github.com/robotology/robotology-superbuild) and enabling the profiles...
+- [ROBOTOLOGY_ENABLE_CORE](https://github.com/robotology/robotology-superbuild/blob/master/doc/cmake-options.md#core), for `yarprobotinterface`, YARP and its devices,
+- [ROBOTOLOGY_ENABLE_ICUB_HEAD](https://github.com/robotology/robotology-superbuild/blob/master/doc/cmake-options.md#icub-head), for the iCub firmware drivers and additional YARP devices,
+- [ROBOTOLOGY_ENABLE_DYNAMICS](https://github.com/robotology/robotology-superbuild/blob/master/doc/cmake-options.md#dynamics), for the `whole-body-estimators` and `walking-controllers`.

+...and is out of scope of this installation guide.

+### Prerequisites for Running a Simulation

 ### Install NVM, Node.js and npm